-The exterior wall of a building oriented in whole or in part toward a thoroughfare, civic space, or on-site civic space (not including alleys).
+The exterior wall of a building oriented in whole or in part toward a Public or Private Road, civic space, or on-site civic space (not including alleys).

 Face:

 The surface of a structure or element, especially one that is presented to the view.